Canada: Federal

 Interplay with Midstream and Downstream Regulatory Framework

-Market diversity and access is a crucial consideration for the Canadian oil industry.
+Market diversity and access are crucial considerations for the Canadian oil and gas industry.
 The Canadian natural gas market has been fully liberalized since gas prices were deregulated in 1985.
 Most oil and gas producers rely on pipelines and require provincial and federal policies that allow infrastructure to be built to deliver natural gas to new markets.
 A license from the appropriate provincial regulator must be obtained to construct and operate a pipeline.
 The CER, as the federal regulator, has jurisdiction if the pipeline crosses provincial or international boundaries.
 Federally regulated gas pipelines are generally considered to be contract carriers.
 The CER sets tariffs and the terms and conditions of access through regulation.
 The CER has the power to ensure that pipeline tolls are just and reasonable.
 Access to gas transmission is generally by agreement, but the CER has the power to direct a gas pipeline to provide any available capacity to a third party.